 In the end, we decided we wanted a gas engine and decided to buy a new Ram Promaster.

 Since they did not start making the Promaster until 2014, used vans that are in good condition were virtually impossible to find when we were shopping in 2017.
 This factor pushed us into purchasing a new van.
 We bought a Promaster with the 159-inch wheelbase and high roof.
 Due to its box-like shape and the built-in over-cab storage compartment, it has the most interior capacity, with lots of room for our gear.
 Almost two years later, we’re still incredibly happy with our decision!

-Whatever rig you choose for your upcoming adventures, it’s important to consider your lifestyle and your budget first!
+No matter how you choose your new van for your upcoming adventures, it’s important to consider your lifestyle and your budget first!
 It’s easy to get swept away in the details of the conversion itself, how you’ll customize your build and the places you’ll go.
 The key factors that determine your future happiness are less exciting, but much more significant!
 We’re looking forward to seeing you on the open road!
 Happy Van Shopping!

 After you choose your new van, make you have proper van/RV insurance for your new home on wheels!
 Check out the ultimate guide to RV insurance in 2020 here!